tdiesler/nessus-cardano/plutus/alonzo/4_Alonzo-purple-exercise-4.md

 # Query UTxO
 cardano-cli query utxo \
   --address $WALLET_ADDR1 \
-  --testnet-magic 7 \
+  --testnet-magic 8 \
 && cardano-cli query utxo \
   --address $WALLET_ADDR2 \
-  --testnet-magic 7
+  --testnet-magic 8
 ```

 6. Produce a second transaction that sends some ada from `wallet2.addr` to `wallet1.addr` guarded by a different “secret spending key”.

-_Relationship between wallet1, wallet2 and script(s) not clear._
+Practice sending Ada between the “wallets” and observe the effect on the corresponding UTxO entries.

+`cardano-cli query utxo …`

 7. Optional Exercise (Easy)

 Extend your transactions from Q5/6 so that each “wallet” always maintains a minimum balance.

-_Relationship between wallet1, wallet2 and script(s) not clear._

 8. Optional Exercise (Moderate)